 Tea consumed per head in Bangladesh is extremely low compared to the UK and neighbouring countries.
 Per capita tea consumption in Bangladesh is only 0.370 Kg compared to 1.97 Kg in the UK, 1.37 Kg in Sri Lanka, 0.62 Kg in Pakistan and 0.69 Kg in India (ITC, 2011: p 137).
 Though drinking habit does not have a very long history in Bangladesh, yet tea has become a very important part of Bangladeshi culture.
 In Bangladesh tea is considered as the cheapest health-drink next only to water.
-Tea consumption in Bangladesh is rising faster than production.
-Because the tea habit among the people in Bangladesh is increasing as a consequence of population rise, urbanization and with the improvement in quality of life (National Brokers Limited, 2002: p.8).
-However, the habit of taking tea is centred largely in the urban and industrial population, little tea being drunk in the village except to markets and trading centres where tea shops have grown up (Rahman et al, 1968, pp. 39-40).
-Urban population in Bangladesh accounts for 24.52% of the total population in 2001 (Bangladesh Bureau of Statistic, 2001: p.42).
-The development in urban could not surpass the rise in total population and per head consumption of tea could not increase in spite of quantity rise in internal consumption.
+Tea consumption in Bangladesh is rising faster than production because the tea drinking habit among the people in Bangladesh is increasing as a consequence of population rise, urbanization and with the improvement in the quality of life (National Brokers Limited, 2002: p.8).
+However, the habit of taking tea is centred largely in the urban and industrial population, little tea being drunk in the village except in market places and trading centres where tea shops have grown up (Rahman et al, 1968, pp. 39-40).
 The cross elasticity of demand for tea in Bangladesh is high because the extent of tea drinking depends on the prices of the complementary inputs of sugar and milk.
 However, the potential domestic market for tea is difficult to estimate (CDC, 1973, p.91).
-According to BTB's record internal tea consumption in Bangladesh rose to 58.50 million Kg in 2011 from 1973's 8.93 million Kg.
+According to BTB's record, internal tea consumption in Bangladesh rose to 58.50 million Kg in 2011 from 8.93 million Kg in 1973.
 If per capita tea consumption of the country increases to 60% of India's or 65% of Pakistan's current tea consumption with present rate of increase of production, Bangladesh will not have any exportable surplus even now.
-Instead of exporting we may have to import tea from out side with adverse impacts on the country's foreign exchange earnings.
+Instead of exporting we may have to import tea with adverse impacts on the country's foreign exchange earnings.

 3.1.
-Internal Tea Market: the Prevailing System of Supplying Teas to the Domestic Consumers:
+Internal Tea Market: the Prevailing System of Supplying Teas to the Domestic Consumers

-Any teas produced are disposed of either to exporters or internal consumers in the forms of loose teas, packet teas or tea bags.
+Teas produced in the country are disposed of either to exporters or internal consumers in the form of loose tea, packet tea or tea bags.
 Presently internal consumers are increasingly becoming quality conscious and expecting teas with good liquor.
 The active participation of internal buyers contributes towards achieving higher average price at Chittagong auctions (National Brokers Ltd., 1994: pp.4-7).
-The numerous loose tea traders who are registered with the BTB as wholesalers and retailers dominate domestic market.
+The numerous loose tea traders who are registered with the BTB as wholesalers and retailers dominate the domestic market.
 The wholesalers and retailers purchase their requirements from the bidders at the auctions with remuneration agreed between them.

 Though there are 205 blenders registered with the BTB, the blending and packaged tea industry is dominated by only ten major blenders and packeteers in domestic and export market.
-During the Pakistan regime and even in the early days of independence Bangladesh government formulated policy to influence the market price by equating supply and demand for teas (EWP Associates, 1971: pp.1-2).
-However, presently there is no control of price of teas.
-The packet tea industry has a market structure of monopolistic competition dominated by the five multinational companies, for example, Duncan Brothers (Bangladesh) Ltd., Deundee Tea Company Ltd., the Consolidated Tea & Lands Ltd, Unilever (Bangladesh) Ltd., & Tetley and six local companies namely Abul Khair Consumer Product Ltd, HRC Syndicate Ltd., M M Ispahani Ltd., Monir Sha & Sons, Ahmad Trading & National Tea Company (BTB, 2012).
+During the Pakistan regime and even in the early days of independence Bangladesh government formulated policy to influence the market price by equating supply and demand for tea (EWP Associates, 1971: pp.1-2).
+However, presently there is no control of price of tea.
+The packet tea industry has a market structure of monopolistic competition dominated by the five multinational companies, for example, Duncan Brothers (Bangladesh) Ltd.,

+Deundee Tea Company Ltd., the Consolidated Tea & Lands Ltd, Unilever (Bangladesh) Ltd. and Tetley and six major local companies namely Abul Khair Consumer Product Ltd., HRC Syndicate Ltd., M M Ispahani Ltd., Monir Sha & Sons, Ahmad Trading & National Tea Company (BTB, 2012).